ROI Calculator: Salesforce ERP integration

 • They have accelerated their digital transformation even further.

-The common denominator for enabling these key success factors is having accurate data and efficient automated business processes.
-To achieve this, system integration is key.
+The common denominator for enabling these key success factors is having accurate data and efficient automated business processes

 What will be the ROI of your Salesforce ERP integration?

-Data integration projects are not always long, troublesome and expensive.
-Many solutions can integrate Salesforce and Microsoft Dynamics (for example, Microsoft Dynamics 365) simply, easily and without extensive costs.
-The real question is whether such a data integration projects are worth doing for Salesforce customers.
+Data integration projects are not always long, troublesome, and expensive.
+Many solutions can integrate Salesforce and Microsoft Dynamics (for example, Microsoft Dynamics 365) simply, easily, and without extensive costs.

 Knowing the ROI of your Salesforce ERP integration project beforehand facilitates the decision to integrate the solutions.
-This article provides a Salesforce integration ROI model based on examples and assumptions.

-Generally, integrating systems will save you time and time is money.
+Generally, integrating systems will save you time; and time is money.
 What exact savings will you realize?

-Say that an organization saves 10% of their time by implementing something new.
+Say that an organization saves 10% of its time by implementing something new.
 What is the best way to use these hours?
 This can be a substantial amount of time if used appropriately.
 The saved hours can be spent on (examples):

 • Increasing revenue: Either within the current business or by developing new business initiatives.